r23/r23-map/README.md

 Leaflet Map WordPress Plugin
 ========

 Add a map generated with [LeafletJS](http://leafletjs.com/): an open-source JavaScript library for mobile-friendly interactive maps.
-Map tiles are provided by default through [OpenStreetMap](http://www.openstreetmap.org/), or [MapQuest](https://www.mapquest.ca/) (with an app key).
+Map tiles are provided by default through [OpenStreetMap](http://www.openstreetmap.org/).
 Can be set per map with shortcode attributes or through the dashboard settings.

 ![Admin Screenshot](https://imgur.com/W4BGTif.jpg)

 Installation
 ------------

-* (simple) Install via the WordPress plugins page on your WordPress site: `/wp-admin/plugin-install.php` (search Leaflet)

-* (needlessly complicated) Copy this repo (or download a release of it) into your WordPress plugins directory: `/wp-content/plugins/`.
-You might also need to name the directory 'leaflet-map', like so: `git clone https://github.com/bozdoz/wp-plugin-leaflet-map.git leaflet-map`
+* Upload the entire `r23-map` folder to the `/wp-content/plugins/` directory.

+* Activate the plugin through the 'Plugins' menu in WordPress.

+You will find 'Leaflet Map' menu in your WordPress admin panel.

 Available Shortcodes